 Don’t worry, if you have misplaced your Parking Charge reference number we can help you.
 We would suggest contacting us directly on [email protected] so we can assist you.

 Please note: we are unable to respond to any appeals or complaints received by this email address.

 CPP have a fair appeals process and would advise anyone who feels a Parking Charge has been issued incorrectly to appeal against the Charge.
 To appeal a Parking Charge online, click here.
-You can also appeal against a Parking Charge by writing to Car Parking Partnership at PO Box 635, Chorley, PR6 6NJ, explaining your reasons for the appeal and attaching any supporting information, such as a copy of your valid parking permit.
+You can also appeal against a Parking Charge by writing to Car Parking Partnership, PO Box 117, Blyth, NE24 9EJ, explaining your reasons for the appeal and attaching any supporting information, such as a copy of your valid parking permit.

 Alternatively, if you would like to pay your Parking Charge please click here.

 CPP aim to respond to all appeals in a timely manner.
 During busy periods, it may take up to 28 days for appeals to be dealt with.
 Once CPP have received an appeal, the corresponding Parking Charge will be placed on hold.
 During this time the Parking Charge value will remain constant from the date the appeal was received by CPP up until the point in which the appeal has been dealt with.

 Parking Charges issued in England and Wales are underpinned by The Protection of Freedoms Act (POFA) 2012 and the Parking on Private Land Appeals (POPLA) Service.
 The Act introduced the concept of ‘keeper liability’ for vehicles parked on private land, however, there had to be an independent appeals service to sit alongside the same, which is provided for by funding from the parking industry.